Back Billing

 The 12-Month Back-Billing Rule

-• Never received an accurate bill for that period (even if requested)
+• You never received an accurate bill for that period, even after requesting one.

-• Were never informed of charges through a statement of account
+• You were not informed of charges through a statement of account.

-• Had a Direct Debit but it was set too low to cover the actual charges
+• Your Direct Debit was set too low to cover actual usage, and the supplier failed to adjust it.

 How SeeMore Energy Can Support You

-We recognise the stress that incorrect billing can bring.
+We recognise the stress that back billing can bring.
 At SeeMore Energy, we go beyond advice:

 • We help you analyse contract terms, standing charges, Direct Debit levels, and usage profiles to ensure accuracy from the start.

-• Should a back bill arise, we guide you through each step: Whether negotiating with the supplier or escalating to ombudsmen.
+• Should a back bill arise, we guide you through each step: Whether negotiating with the supplier quoting the OFGEM back billing rule or escalating to ombudsmen.

 • Our industry insight means you don’t just deal with the bill -- you understand it.
 Allowing for both budgeting and efficiency.